Reducing Pilots in Channel Estimation with Predictive Foundation Models: Numerical Results and Discussions

 \subsection{{End-to-End Bit Error Rate (BER) Performance}}

 \CheckRmv{

 }

-{To assess the practical viability of the proposed channel estimator in a communication link, we evaluate its impact on end-to-end BER.
+To assess the practical viability of the proposed channel estimator in a communication link, we evaluate its impact on end-to-end BER.
 We consider a multiple-input single-output OFDM system, and the channel settings follow those presented in \tabref{tab:simu_para}.
 The 5G NR low-density parity-check (LDPC) code with a rate of 466/1024 \cite{3gpp38214} and a codeword size of 7296 bits is employed to encode the message bits for all data REs.
 The encoded bits are then modulated using 64-ary quadrature amplitude modulation (64-QAM) and mapped onto the data REs over the resource grid.
-The data stream is precoded for transmission across $\nt=4$ antennas.
-The transmitter is supposed to have perfect CSI, and the digital precoder on the $(k,t)$-th RE, $\mathbf{v}_{k,t} \in \mathbb{C}^{4\times 1}$, is obtained based on match filtering \cite{tse2005fundamentals}: \CheckRmv{
+The data stream is precoded for transmission across $\nt=4$ antennas. {The transmitter is assumed to perform precoding based on the estimated CSI perfectly fed back from the user.
+The digital precoder on the $(k,t)$-th RE, $\mathbf{v}_{k,t} \in \mathbb{C}^{4\times 1}$, is obtained based on match filtering \cite{tse2005fundamentals} using the estimated full CSI $\hat{\mathbf{h}}_{k,t} \in \mathbb{C}^{4\times 1}$ on the $(k,t)$-th RE: \CheckRmv{